cuijinquan/unicorn/Docs/Connections.md

 # Connection Sets/Groups
 Managing and tracking connections can be very complex and can quickly lead to a variety of different bugs.
-Managing and tracking connections can be very complex and can quickly lead to a variety of different bugs.
 To prevent this, Unicorn provides well thought-out collections designed to manage and respond to changes in super and subsets of connections.
 They can be found in the `Unicorn.Util` namespace.

 <br/>